 Jonny Wilkinson was the 2003 BBC Sports Personality of the Year.
 Then, in April 2009 at Guildford Cathedral, he was awarded an honorary doctorate by the University of Surrey for services to the sports industry.
 And in November 2016, he was inducted into the World Rugby Hall of Fame at the opening ceremony for the Hall's first physical location in Rugby, Warwickshire.

 He was awarded the MBE in 2003, the OBE a year later and in the 2015 New Year Honours List he was awarded the CBE.
 Jonny played club rugby for Newcastle from 1997 until 2009.
 He joined the French club Toulon in 2009 until 2014, after which he retired from playing all rugby.

 Since his retirement, Jonny Wilkinson has appeared as a studio pundit for Sky Sports and ITV Sport, working on coverage of the Champions Cup, Six Nations Championship, Rugby World Cup and England Internationals.

 In his motivational keynote presentations, Jonny Wilkinson reveals the extraordinary psychology that he had to tame in order to be able to dominate his sport.

-For most of his life, he was driven by a quest for perfection and an obsession to be the best player in the world; here he shows how these two facets of his competitive mind took such a hold of him that they sent him to the top of the world, then swept him up and dragged him down into a spiral of despair.
+For most of his life, Jonny was driven by a quest for perfection and an obsession to be the best player in the world.
+He explains how these two facets of his competitive mind took such a hold of him that they sent him to the top of the world, then swept him up and dragged him down into a spiral of despair.

-Tags for Jonny Wilkinson OBE
+Tags for Jonny Wilkinson CBE